sebastianspicker/otherlight/docs/ADDING_BODY.md

 This page keeps the current adding_body guidance concise after earlier rough notes.

 ## Usage
-- Merged scattered pnpm guidance into the docs.
+- Rewrote the await explanation around the maintained behavior.

 - Earlier scratch notes were compressed into the current guidance.